Principal Care Management in Florida.

 PCM billing in Florida.

 PCM uses federally standardized CPT codes with uniform reimbursement across Florida.
-Florida Medicaid provides full supplementary Medicaid coverage for dual-eligible patients.
+Florida Medicaid provides partial supplementary Medicaid coverage for dual-eligible patients.

 PCM services, first 30 min of clinical staff time per month